-- Check the product using another power source.
+For products that include a backup alligator clip set, you can check the product using another power source.
 A 9v battery is the quickest and easiest.
-Alligator clip products can be directly connected to the battery with red wire attached to + terminal and black wire attached to - terminal.
+Alligator clips can be directly connected to the battery with red wire attached to + terminal and black wire attached to - terminal.
 Use some household wire to complete the same test for products with IDC and molex connections.

 - Examine the channels where the wire runs through the two IDC.
 Sometimes a wire is not fully pushed in and therefore unable to make the necessary electrical connection.
 Look at the channels where the wires feed through the IDC- all wires should be firmly seated in the channels of both IDCs.
 If you find a wire is not fully seated in the channel, carefully use a blunt object such as a butter knife to gently push the wire into the channel.

 - For Rock Custom Pinball Interactive Undercabinet Lighting

 - The kit does not light up until you are playing the game (hence 'interactive').
 Initiate a game to active the light up features of the kit.

 Some of our products run on what is called Standard Polarity.
 Use the following reference photo to determine if the wiring you've received is in the standard configuration or if it is reverse from what is shown below.